Air Warrior (U.S. Army): Portable Helicopter Oxygen Delivery System

-Aircraft Wireless Intercom System
+Aircraft Wireless Intercom System(AWIS)

 The Aircraft Wireless Intercom System (AWIS) provides hands-free, cordless communication between aircrew members.
 The system has a full duplex voice-activated mode, hands-free mode, and a push-to-talk mode.
-It features fifty independent channels (aircraft networks) with up to six crew members on each aircraft network.
+It features fifty independent channels/aircraft networks with up to six crew members on each aircraft network.
 AWIS enables simultaneous omnidirectional communications among all users in the aircraft network within 200 feet of the center of the aircraft and provides the first true intercom capability between the entire aircraft crew, hoist operators, and rescue personnel on the hoist.
 Over 130 systems are fielded as of mid-2010 and an encryption capability will be added in Fiscal Year 2011.